-Identifying and naming cat coat patterns and markings can get a little confusing because there are so many different categories and subcategories.
-It can be difficult keeping track of each one.
+Identifying and naming cat coat patterns and markings can get a little confusing because there are so many different categories and subcategories, making it difficult to keep track of each one.

-We’ve listed some additional rare patterns as well.
-Keep reading to become more familiar with all the unique and fun types of cat coats.
+Keep reading to become more familiar with all the unique and fun types of cat coats—we’ve listed some additional rare patterns as well.

 1. Solid Colors

 There’s a wide variety of solid colors that a cat can have.
 The most common solid-colored cats that you’ll see are black, gray, and white.
 Rarer colors include chocolate, cinnamon, fawn, lilac, cream, smoke, and chinchilla.